Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 30 Mei 2025 15.34.52 UTC
+- WIB: Jumat, 30 Mei 2025 16.28.55 UTC
-- WITA: Jumat, 30 Mei 2025 16.34.52 UTC
+- WITA: Jumat, 30 Mei 2025 17.28.55 UTC
-- WIT: Jumat, 30 Mei 2025 17.34.52 UTC
+- WIT: Jumat, 30 Mei 2025 18.28.55 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: inspirational
+Kategori: motivational